-Three wood-heated, hand-constructed saunas occupy the end of a peninsula, with the city centre visible across the water.
-They’re open around the clock every day of the year, free of charge.
+It’s open around the clock every day of the year, free of charge.

 “The secret of our popularity is the communal, open atmosphere,” says Wilhelm Björkqvist, one of the active members.
 “Having a sauna is simple and easy, and so is chatting with new people.
 I reckon that this is the easiest place to get to know a Finn.”

 Finns are known for their love of the sauna – a hot, tranquil room where they relax and gather their thoughts.
 It is also a place for deep conversations and thinking big.
 Sauna can be seen as an innovative space where people can create something new.
 Many business ideas have started in the sauna.

 “At Sompasauna we’re seeing a new wave of sauna culture,” Björkqvist says.
 “You can have a serene cottage sauna but you can also enjoy a collective sauna experience in the middle of the city.
 Sauna can be a social Friday night hangout.”